-Long before there was the daughter colony, Rosenberg on the Bergseite, there was Umet a post stop along the old postal road running north and south between Kamayshin and Saratov.
-Settlers from Dobrinka, Grimm, Holstein, Franzosen, Shcherbakowka and other villages were said to have established Rosenberg in 1847, however, notes in the 1857 Doenhof census say their settlers left for Rosenberg in 1853/54.
+Before there was the daughter colony Rosenberg on the Bergseite, as early as the 1820s there was an old post stop called Umet along the old postal road running north and south between Kamayshin and Saratov.
+A few colonists came in the 1830s, but most of the settlers came from Dobrinka, Grimm, Holstein, Franzosen, Shcherbakowka and other villages established Rosenberg in 1847.
+Most of the settlers came in 1852.
+Notes in the 1857 Doenhof census say their settlers left for Rosenberg in 1853/54.
 Rosenberg had a postal station with nine horses.

 The village is located on the east bank of the Ilovlya river by a steep bluff.
 Wild rose bushes grew over this bluff–the name Rosenberg means “hill of roses.”